odemolliens/react-native-logging-tools/README.md

 recordError('EVENT_NAME', { your_key: 'value' });
 ```

-Documentation and example about error reporting can be found [here](./REFERENCE_API.md).
+:information_source: Documentation and example about error reporting can be found [here](./REFERENCE_API.md).